top of page

 The adjective 'detached' also has its etymological roots in the verb 'detach,' as it is derived from the past participle of this verb.
 The suffix '-ed' in English often forms past participles, indicating a state or condition resulting from an action.
 So, 'detached' essentially means in a state of having been separated or disconnected.
 In the context of emotions or mentality, it describes a state of being emotionally or mentally disconnected, impartial, or unaffected by one's surroundings or circumstances.
 This usage reflects the notion of having 'unfastened' or distanced oneself from strong emotional attachments or biases, maintaining a sense of objectivity or aloofness.

-Quiz: Find the meaning of detached
+Quiz: Find the meaning of the adjective detached:

 Try Again!